youliangtan/agentlace/README.md

 A simple framework for distributed machine learning applications for agent (policy).
 In many instances we would like to run the agent in a distributed manner (e.g. async, different process, thread, env, or machine).
 Agentlace faccilites the distributed data stream of nodes, making this connection seamless.
 Built on a client-server architecture, Agentlace efficiently manages the transport layer for multiple clients and a central server.

+> [SERL (A Software Suite for Sample-Efficient Robotic Reinforcement Learning)](https://github.com/rail-berkeley/serl) provides working examples on how to use `agentlace` for distributed reinforcement learning via learner and actor.

 ## Installation

 ```bash